LSEG-API-Samples/Article.RDP.Python.HTTP.UnitTest/README.md

 The unit testing is a software testing method that helps developers verify if any changes break the code.
 Unit testing significantly improves code quality, saves time to find software bugs in early stage of development lifecycle, and improve deployment velocity.
 Unit testing is currently a main process of a modern Agile software development practice such as CI/CD (Continuous Integration/Continuous Delivery), TDD (Test-driven development), etc.

-The modern applications also need to connect to other services like APIs, Database, Data storage, etc. The unit testing needs to cover those module separately too.
-This example project shows how to run unit test cases for a [Python](https://www.python.org/) application that performs HTTP REST operations.
-The application uses a de-facto [Requests](https://requests.readthedocs.io/en/latest/) library to connect to the [Refinitiv Data Platform (RDP) APIs](https://developers.refinitiv.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis) as the example HTTP REST APIs.
+The modern applications also need to connect to other services like APIs, Database, Data storage, etc. The unit testing needs to cover those modules too.
+This example project shows how to run unit test cases for a [Python](https://www.python.org/) application that performs HTTP REST operations which is the most basic task of today application functionality.
+With unit testing, developers can verify if their code can connect and consume content via HTTP REST API in any code updates.

+The demo application uses a de-facto [Requests](https://requests.readthedocs.io/en/latest/) library to connect to the [Refinitiv Data Platform (RDP) APIs](https://developers.refinitiv.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis) as the example HTTP REST APIs, and uses the Python built-in [unittest](https://docs.python.org/3.9/library/unittest.html) as a test framework.

 **Note**:
 This demo project is not cover all test cases for the HTTP operations and all RDP APIs services.
 It aims to give the readers an idea about how to unit test an application that makes a HTTP connection with Python only.

 ## Unit Testing Overview

 Unit testing is a smallest test that focusing on checks that a single part of the application operates correctly.
-It breaks an application into a smallest, isolated, testable component called units, and then test them individually.
+It breaks an application into a smallest, isolated, testable component called *units*, and then test them individually.
 The unit is mostly a function or method call or procedure in the application source code.
 Developers and QA can test each unit by sending any data into that unit and see if it functions as intended.

 A unit test helps developers to isolate what is broken in their application easier and faster then testing an entire system as a whole.
 It is the first level of testing done during the development process before integration testing.
 It is mostly done by the developers  automated or manually to verify their code.

 ## Introduction to Python Unittest framework

 The [unittest](https://docs.python.org/3.9/library/unittest.html) is Python built unit testing framework.
 It supports both **test case** (the individual unit of testing) and **test runner** (a special application designed for running test cases and provides the output result).
-To use unittest, the test case source code requires the following

 The unittest framework has the following requirements:
 1. The test cases must be methods of the class.
 2. That class must be defined as a subclass of ```unittest.TestCase``` class.
-3. Use a series of special assertion methods in the unittest.TestCase class instead of the built-in assert statement.
+3. Use a series of special assertion methods in the ```unittest.TestCase``` class instead of the built-in assert statement.
 4. The methods names must be start with the letter ```test``` as a naming convention for the test runner.
 5. The test cases file name must be start with ```test_``` as a naming convention for the test runner.